 2020 Update!
 This blog has become one of the most viewed on our site, and the request for more detailed help raising siblings have been pouring in.
-To help meet that need we have developed an e learning course devoted to best practices for raising sibling puppies or puppies of similar age.
-Sibling School: Spectacular Siblings is now available on demand!
+To help meet that need we have developed an e learning course devoted to best practices for raising sibling puppies or puppies of similar age and Sibling School is now available on demand!

 Haven’t we all heard the predictions of doom that descend when the subject turns to raising litter mates.
 Read a few comments on social media and you might think that anyone raising two puppies at the same time was making what must be the worst mistake anyone has ever made in the history of mistakes.
 You’ll never find more freely flung advice to rehome, return, or otherwise get rid of a pet than when the discussion of raising litter mates comes up.